 I prefer any wood that doesn’t require grain filling (laughs).
 No seriously, I love the tone of both Mahogany and Northern Swamp Ash especially for a bass.
 Both provide excellent sustain and resonance, but I find Mahogany generally to be a bit warmer and Ash a bit brighter.

-think are the most important considerations for building a really good sounding
+What do you think are the most important considerations for building a really good sounding bass guitar?

 I think the end result should always be an instrument with excellent sustain and clarity, coupled with smooth playability up and down the neck.
 Aside from that, a very important consideration is to clarify the player’s expectations and goals.
 Will it be used primarily on the road or in the studio?
 What are the player’s thoughts about active circuitry and having to change a battery?
 What kind of tone is he / she looking for and what kind of music does he / she play?
 What is the primary amp the bass will be played through?
 For example, if the player has a rather dark sounding rig, often a brighter sounding wood makes for a nice contrast, and the reverse is true as well.